 (10) Information on whether a pre-application review was conducted with Village staff.
 It is recommended that applicants arrange a review of the proposed location and design of small wireless facilities and new wireless support structures with the Director of Public Works and other applicable staff prior to application.
-Such review does not constitute approval, but is instead designed to promote administrative efficiency by identifying existing utility conflicts and other issues that might be readily identified and/or resolved by communication between the applicant and Village staff.
+Such review does not constitute approval, but is instead designed to promote administrative efficiency by identifying existing utility conflicts, consideration of possible alternative locations, and other issues that might be readily identified and/or resolved by communication between the applicant and Village staff.

 (12) Proof of all applicable licenses or other approvals required by the FCC.

 (13) A written report that analyzes acoustic levels for the small wireless facility and all associated equipment including, without limitation, all environmental control units, sump pumps, temporary backup power generators and, and permanent backup power generators in order to demonstrate compliance with applicable Village noise regulations, including, but not limited to, chapter 44.8 and any codes adopted thereunder.
 The acoustic analysis must be prepared and certified by an engineer and include an analysis of the manufacturers' specifications for all noise-emitting equipment and a depiction of the proposed equipment relative to all adjacent property lines.
 In lieu of a written report, the applicant may submit evidence from the equipment manufacturer that the ambient noise emitted from all the proposed equipment will not, both individually and cumulatively, exceed the applicable limits.